to place it on page-->

 Row 6: Knit all stitches.

-Repeat Rows 1–6 to continue the stitch pattern.
+Repeat Rows 1–6 for the pattern.

 A knitted chart of the Tile Stitch.

-Working the Tile Stitch in the Round
+Written Instructions for Working in the Round

 If you would like to make a hat working on circular needles, here is the pattern for working in the round: